Science Museum, London: Mathematics: The Winton Gallery

 The Mathematics: The Winton Gallery examines the role that mathematicians have had in building our modern world.
 In the landing area to access the gallery (stair C) is a working example of Charles Babbage's Difference engine No.2.
-This was built by the Science Museum and its main part completed in 1991, to celebrate 200 years since Babbage's birth.
+This was built by the Science Museum and its main part completed in 1991, to celebrate 200 years since Babbage's birth, and was designed by Zaha Hadid Architects.

 Information Age

 The Information Age gallery has exhibits covering the development of communications and computing over the last two centuries.
-It explores the six networks that have transformed global communications: The Cable, The Telephone Exchange, Broadcast, The Constellation, The Cell and The Web/ It was opened on 24 October 2014 by the Queen, Elizabeth II, who sent her first tweet from here.
+It explores the six networks that have transformed global communications: The Cable, The Telephone Exchange, Broadcast, The Constellation, The Cell and The Web It was opened on 24 October 2014 by the Queen, Elizabeth II, who sent her first tweet from here.

 Main Building – Level 3

 Wonderlab: The Equinor Gallery

-One of the most popular galleries in the museum is the interactive Wonderlab:The Equinor Gallery, formerly called Launch Pad.
+One of the most popular galleries in the museum is the interactive Wonderlab:The Equinor Gallery, formerly called Launchpad.
 The gallery is staffed by Explainers who demonstrate how exhibits work, conduct live experiments and perform shows to schools and the visiting public.